curriculumio/design/process/research.md

 To answer these questions, in context to their daily lives, observe individuals and their behaviors.
 Have conversations with them and to develop their answers always ask “Why?”.
 Observe them complete tasks physically and have them talk to you through your steps.

-“To create meaningful innovations, you need to know your users and care about their lives.”

 To gain a better understanding of users, you can:
 - Conduct interviews
   -  Interviews should be more of conversations.
-Develop answers by asking “why” -Search the internet
+Develop answers by asking “why”
+- Search the internet
   - Read news articles, academic articles
   - Use the advanced search

+“To create meaningful innovations, you need to know your users and care about their lives.”